 I will then take the pictures into Lightroom and do basic photo edits.
 I enjoy a cinematic feel to my shots, so I tend to make them a little more muted in the colors, especially with the background.
 After the basic edits in Lightroom, I take the images into Photoshop to start masking out different shots to get a dirt effect that I like.
 I will then use some digital effects to add the blasters to his hands, and make his eyes and reactor glow.
 Here you can see the steps I used to add the different layers in Photoshop. (images of photoshop composites).

 This is my basic set-up, and I use this for a lot of my action shots.
 It can be incredibly rewarding to see it all come to life, but it can also be infuriating because you can take a bunch of shots, and none of them work for the effect you are trying to achieve.
 Just keep giving it a try, and have fun experimenting!

-A huge thank you to Stan for taking the time to work on this BTS for us and to go the level that he went to so thank you!
 Be sure to check out more of Stan’s work over on Instagram @vimlossus and leave a comment below to share your thoughts!